 Crypto Investors Alert: Tokenized Stocks, Bakkt’s Asian competitor & Japan’s ETF

-Despite the massive price declines in the Cryptos for the past 12 months the institutional interest has continued to grow at a rapid pace evident from the rapid innovations that we have seen in the investing products for digital assets, which have made it much easier than before for institutional & retail investors to get exposure to this emerging market.
-Will be talking about three such new products.
+Despite the massive price declines in the Cryptos for the past 12 months the institutional interest has continued to grow at a rapid pace evident from the rapid innovations that we have seen in the investment products for digital assets, which have made it much easier than before for institutional & retail investors to get exposure to this emerging market.
+We will be talking about three such new products.

 ➲ The functionality has been enabled by a 3-way partnership between DX.Exchange (European Union regulations and authorities), Nasdaq & MPS Marketplace Securities Ltd. (Cyprus Securities and Exchange Commission).